JeuTheIdit/homelab-wiki/compute/proxmox-ve/guides.md

 Now see if `nvidia-smi` works.
 A reboot might be necessary for the node or VM.

 #### Post install
-You can enable Persistence Daemon, which may help save power and decrease access delays.
+You can enable persistence daemon, which may help save power and decrease access delays.
 See [official Nvidia documentation](https://download.nvidia.com/XFree86/Linux-x86_64/396.51/README/nvidia-persistenced.html).

 > [!CAUTION]
 > These commands are to be run on the node or VM.
 Copy & paste.